xmtp/xmtp-react-native/README.md

 # xmtp-react-native-sdk

-Wraps for native xmtp sdks for react native
+Wrappers for native xmtp sdks for react native

 ## NOTES